 Himalaya view, Mustang region, Nepal.
 Photo: Patricia Sauer

 The repetitive motion is almost dizzying.
 A table-full of hands pinch and fold, pinch and fold the endless circles of dough that hug morsels of meat or vegetable filling.
 These pleated pouches with their distinctive little well in the center will become juicy Nepalese momos.
-Every day, Binita Pradhan (known affectionately as Bini) and her crew assemble thousands of stuffed momo dumplings, plus an array of other foods, to share her love of her native Nepalese food.
-It seems to be working, as Bini’s Kitchen sells about 15,000 momos a week in locations such as a kiosk near the Montgomery BART station, the San Francisco Ferry Building Farmers’ Market, Fort Mason’s Off the Grid, plus markets and street festivals around the city.
+Every day, Binita Pradhan (known affectionately as Bini) and her crew assemble thousands of stuffed momo dumplings, plus an array of other foods, to share her love of her native Nepalese cuisine.
+It seems to be working, as Bini’s Kitchen Restaurant sells about 15,000 momos a week in locations such as a kiosk near the Montgomery BART station, the San Francisco Ferry Building Farmers’ Market, Fort Mason’s Off the Grid, plus markets and street festivals around the city.